 As we have already discovered, if the receiver has a vagina and fluids are brought into the vagina from the anus, there's a significant risk the receiver could develop bacterial vaginosis post anal sex.

-The easiest way to minimize this risk is to make sure your partner wears a condom, and have them take it off and put on a new one if you transition to vaginal sex.
+The easiest way to minimize this risk is to make sure your partner wears a condom and have them take it off and put on a new one if you transition to vaginal sex.
 Also, if the giver is a penis owner, the anal play poses a small risk of the giver contracting a urinary tract infection.
 This can be prevented with a condom!

 Lube is essential for maximum pleasure, whether you're masturbating, having sex, or performing analingus.
 It can be highly uncomfortable whether you use a finger, toy, or penis for penetration if you aren't properly lubed.

-Additionally, you don’t want to risk ruining any toys or condoms, so a water-based lube is best for anal sex.
+Additionally, you don't want to risk ruining any silicone toys or condoms, so a water-based lube is best for anal sex.

 It's a lot to consider!
 Thankfully, we have a lube specifically for anal.

-The Wicked Jelle Water Based Anal Lube addresses the specific needs of anal play — it’s viscous, long-lasting, and never sticky.
+These address the specific needs of anal play — it's viscous, long-lasting, and never sticky.
 This lube stays put and provides extra cushion and superior glide.

 Skip the Numbing Cream